George Taylor (Pennsylvania politician): Durham Furnace

-Taylor's service in Congress was brief, lasting under seven months.
-On February 17, 1777, when the Assembly appointed a new Pennsylvania delegation, Taylor was one of seven signers from Pennsylvania who were not among those renominated.
+Taylor's service in Congress lasted under seven months.
+On February 17, 1777, when the Assembly appointed a new Pennsylvania delegation, Taylor was one of seven signers from Pennsylvania who were not among those nominated for reelection.
 In March 1777, he was appointed to Pennsylvania's Supreme Executive Council, which was formed to govern the commonwealth under its new constitution.
 Taylor attended all of the council's daily meetings from March 4 through April 5 but fell ill and was bedridden for more than a month.
 He subsequently retired from the council, ending his public career.

 Taylor continued overseeing cannon shot and shells production at Durham Furnace for the Continental Army and Navy.
 Not long after independence was achieved, however, Joseph Galloway fled Philadelphia, first seeking refuge with British General William Howe and later escaping to England.
 Galloway was subsequently convicted by the Assembly as a traitor, and his properties, including the Durham mill, were seized.

 Taylor filed an appeal with the Supreme Executive Council that enabled him to finish the first five years of his lease, but in 1779, the Commissioner of Forfeited Estates sold Durham Furnace to a new owner.
 Forming yet another partnership, Taylor leased Greenwich Forge in what is now Warren County, New Jersey.